Best Time to Visit Tokyo

 Tokyo is relatively sunny during the mid-to-late fall.
 On average, the city has about 12 rainy days in September, eight rainy days in October, and just six days of precipitation in November.
 You can bank on having great weather for long walks around the city during this time of year.

-Despite the wonderful weather, Tokyo sees tourism slow down significantly in fall from the high number of visitors in spring and summer.
+Despite the wonderful weather, Tokyo usually sees tourism slow down significantly in fall from the high number of visitors in spring and summer.
 September in particular is a less crowded time in Japan, with just over two million overseas tourists visiting the country during that month on average.
 Tourism picks up a bit in October as people come to see the autumn foliage, before falling again in November.
 Overall, fall gives tourists a lovely combination of temperate weather and fewer crowds than they might see in Tokyo in the spring.

 Best Month to Visit Tokyo

 If you've got your heart set on seeing the cherry blossoms in Tokyo, you'll need some advanced planning and a bit of luck.
 No one can ever say for sure exactly when the trees will bloom every year.
 You'll need to keep your eye on weather predictions in the months and weeks leading up to your trip.
+It might be worthwhile to book a flexible flight, so you can adjust your travel dates closer to the peak season.

 The best places to see cherry blossoms in Tokyo in April include the Shinjuku Gyoen National Garden, a 58.3-hectare manicured garden in Central Tokyo with over a thousand Japanese cherry trees, and Ueno Park, a famous tourist attraction with hundreds of trees.
 People stake out territory for hanami (cherry blossom viewing) by spreading out tarps early in the day.
 Tourists should also consider visiting the Koishikawa Botanical Garden, Meguro River and Asukayama Park for more opportunities to see the spectacular flowers.